tuplenchwar/sports-notification-system/README.md

 ```bash
 curl --location 'http://<Coordinator-IP>:8080/coordinator/brokers'
 ```
-do the same for secondary coordinator as well.
+Do the same for secondary coordinator as well.

 ## Final Checks
 - Confirm all EC2 instances are up.